 - Pay close attention to the portraits of the previous Axiom captains.
 AUTO starts off in the background, but slowly gets closer and closer over time, until he is staring right over the current captain's shoulder.
 All this time, AUTO was the true captain of the Axiom; the human captains were merely figureheads.

 - They're also getting fatter... which is kind of fair given their environment, but also a bit disturbing.

 - Then while the current captain is realizing the above, Auto slowy slinks down right behind his shoulder, closer than ever.

 - WALLE getting tasered by AUTO when he refuses to hand over the plant.
 It comes completely out of nowhere.

 - The climax with the Axiom tilting, with several helpless screaming people sliding towards the wall.
-It culminates with a giant metal bench nearly crushing the passengers, before EVE barely manages to hold it up to save them.
+It culminates with one of the people mover trams sliding from its track and nearly crushing the passengers, before EVE barely manages to hold it up to save them.
 Meanwhile, AUTO turns the Holo-detector off.
 As it sinks back into the floor, WALL-E desperately tries to hold it up, but AUTO electrocutes the Holo-detector button, causing it to slam down and crush WALL-E.